 Please dispose of pet waste in garbage bins and do not throw waste bags in the woods or leave them on the ground.

-When sharing a trail, hikers with pets should yield to all other trail users, including bicyclists and horseback riders.
+When sharing a trail, hikers with pets should yield to all other trail users, including bicyclists.

 There are no fees to access the park for most day-use activities, including hiking, biking and fishing.

 Picnic tables are free to use and are available on a first-come, first-served basis.

 There is a boat launch fee of $7.
 Other fees for marina use can be found on the marina page.

 Camping fees can be found on the Camping page.

 Wi-Fi is available at the visitor center only.